 What Is Inorganic Chemistry?

 Inorganic chemistry is the branch of chemistry that deals with inorganic, non-carbon-hydrogen bond-based molecules.
-Inorganic chemistry studies some substances that are familiar, like salts and metals, but also studies more unusual compounds and how all of these compounds react.
+Inorganic chemistry studies some substances that are familiar, like salts and metals, but also studies more unusual compounds.
+It examines how all of these compounds react.

 Inorganic chemistry labs play an important role in modern industry.
-They are used to study and develop reaction catalysts, polymers, fuels, surfactants, new materials, superconductors, highly technical ceramic components, and pharmaceuticals.
+Researchers use them to study and develop reaction catalysts, polymers, fuels, surfactants, new materials, superconductors, highly technical ceramic components, and pharmaceuticals.

 What Is Used In An Inorganic Chemistry Lab?